terminated-games/gameloop/README.md

 * Monitoring to control the status of running threads and utilization metrics.
 * Load balancer, to spawn additional worker_threads on demand.
 * Cli to control the daemon start, restart and stop controllers.
+* Runtime hooks to run along the shell runtime.

 This repo is under development - 2021